The Elevator Museum: History

-In 2011, The Elevator Historical Society opened in a small space in Long Island City, New York.
-With an exhibit of elevator parts and paraphernalia but due to a lack of funding it closed in 2016.
+In 2011, The Elevator Historical Society was opened in Long Island City, New York by Patrick Carr a lifetime collector of elevator history with an exhibit of over 4000 elevator parts and components.
+Due to a lack of funding from the industry it elected to close in 2016 and transfer the collection to a group in Boston.
 The exhibit items were relocated to a temporary location at The International Union of Elevator Constructors Local 4 Union Hall in 2017, and combined with an extensive collection of artifacts by Stephen K. Comley and his father James F. Comley.

 The Comleys funded a move to the Haverhill location, then assembled a board of advisors and directors, and in 2019 received non-profit status for The Elevator Museum.